yk-liu/yk-liu.github.io/_posts/2019-05-14-Introduction-to-QC-and-TQC-Ising-Anyons/2019-05-14-Introduction-to-QC-and-TQC-Ising-Anyons.md

 title: |
   Introduction to Topological Quantum Computation: Ising Anyons Case Study
 categories: Topological-quantum-computation
-tags: Topological-quantum-computation Ising-anyons Majorana-zero-modes
+tags: Topological-quantum-computation Ising-anyons Braiding Pentagon-and-Hexagon-equation
 keywords: Braiding Anyon
-status: Writing
+edit: 2019-05-22
 description: This is a series of posts on topological quantum computations.
 In this post, the most promising candidate for TQC, Ising anyons, are discussed.
+A theoretical topological quantum computer is realized via Ising anyons' initialization, braiding, and fusion.
 F and R matrices are calculated from the consistency requirement, *i.e.* Hexagon and Pentagon equations.
 Braiding matrices are introduced heuristically.
 A set of Clifford gates is implemented as the result of braiding.
 This post features lots of diagrams.
 ---

 $$